Regxelerator/solutions-use-case-library/use_case_6/README.md

 │   └── llm_engine.py     # Handles prompt formatting and communication with LLMs.
 │
 ├── scripts/
-│   - Scripts for the seven individual agentic modules │
+│   - Scripts for the six individual worksteps
+│
 ├── main.py
 │   - The orchestration script that: